-Despite the fall in number of Nepali students over the past few years, US continues to be the most preferred destination for Nepali students pursuing overseas study.
+Despite the fall in the number of Nepali students over the past few years, US continues to be the most preferred destination for Nepali students pursuing overseas study.

 The Open Doors Report confirmed this in its release marking the International Education Week celebrations that began on November 18, 2019.

-As per the data released by the Institute of International Education (IIE) and US Department of State Bureau of Education and Cultural Affairs, Nepal ranks 12th for both undergraduate and graduate Nepali students in the US, totalled 13,229.
+As per the data released by the Institute of International Education (IIE) and US Department of State Bureau of Education and Cultural Affairs, Nepal ranks 12th for both undergraduate and graduate Nepali students in the US, totaled 13,229.

 Also, the number of UG students and those looking for optional practical training has increased significantly to a total of 1.09 million students in the 2018/19 academic year.